cortrudolph/SLU_IO_Psych/content/event/event2/index.md

 # Schedule:

-*Note* All talks are on Fridays from 3pm to 4pm Central Time.
+*Note.* All talks are on Fridays from 3pm to 4pm Central Time.

 |   | Date       |   | Speaker                     | Topic                                                                                                                   |
 |---|------------|---|-----------------------------|-------------------------------------------------------------------------------------------------------------------------|